joemag1/queueingsimulator/README.md

 ## Building and running

-This is a rust application, so head on down to https://www.rust-lang.org/tools/install to install rust toolchain.
-Once install, run “cargo build --release" from the repo directory.
+This is a Rust application, so you will need the latest Rust toolchain to build and run it.
+Hhead on down to https://www.rust-lang.org/tools/install to install the Rust toolchain.
+Once installed, run “cargo build --release" from the repo directory.
 The compiled application will be in ./target/release directory.

 Running the simulator: